jaigor/procrastinator-calc/README.md

 There are also rules defined to compare punctuation between videogames and their genres advising to the user which are the best.

 Warning: Comments and code are in Spanish

+# Installation
+Open procrastinatorCalc.pl with a Prolog Interpreter (I used SWI Prolog) and execute the script with inicio. command